 14. Protein Powder

 Avocados are high-calorie fruits.
 But they are also loaded with healthy fats, dietary fiber, and vitamins A, C, E, K, and B6.
 Scientists also believe that consuming avocado might help manage weight problems, reduce the risk of cardiovascular disease, and lead to healthy aging (17).
-Have half an avocado or add it to salads/smoothies/toasts to get recharged post workout.
+Have one-fourth of an avocado or add it to salads/smoothies/toasts to get recharged post workout.

-Nuts are small pockets of health boosters.
+Nuts are small handfuls of health boosters.
 They are a great source of healthy fats, protein, dietary fiber, vitamins, and minerals (18).
 Toss a few almonds, peanuts, and pistachios in your smoothie bowl or just have a handful of them right after your workout.

 17. Nut And Seed Butters